Adjusting Logit in Gaussian Form for Long-Tailed Visual Recognition: Proposed Method

 \subsubsection{Normalized Euclidean form}

 It should be noted that the perturbing item has different degrees of influence on the final predicted results based on different predicted logits.
-It has a relatively small impact on $z^{ptb}_j$ when the original logit $z_j$ is large.
-On the contrary, it will play a primary role for $z^{ptb}_j$ when $z_j$ is small.
-Therefore, we need to normalize the effect caused by different predicted logits and maintain the consistency of the influence of the perturbing item.
-Inspired by \citep{Wang2017NormFace, wang2018cosface, Deng2019ArcFace}, we use the cosine distance by normalizing the perturbed logits.
-In this way, the norm of the embedding and the class anchor will be normalized to constants.
-We use $s_e$ and $s_a$ to represent these two numbers.
-The normalized perturbed logit $\Tilde{z}^{ptb}_j$ is calculated by:
+The impact on $z^{ptb}_j$ is relatively minor when the original logit $z_j$ is large.
+Conversely, it becomes more pronounced for $z^{ptb}_j$ when $z_j$ is small.
+Consequently, it is imperative to normalize the effects induced by varying predicted logits while preserving the consistency of the perturbing item's influence.
+We achieve this by employing cosine distance through the normalization of the perturbed logits.
+Here, $s_e$ and $s_a$ represent the norms of the embedding and the class anchor, respectively, that is $s_e = \|\mathbf{f}\|$ and $s_a = \|\mathbf{w}_j\|$.
+The normalized perturbed logit $\Tilde{z}^{ptb}_j$ is expressed as: